ABOUT JEFFREY

 Personal Introduction

-Jeffrey Burroughs (they/them) is an artist, entrepreneur, and community advocate who continues to play a leading role in the revitalization of Asheville’s River Arts District.
+Jeffrey Burroughs (they/them) is an artist, entrepreneur, and community advocate who has helped shape the revitalization of Asheville’s River Arts District.
+Their work is about more than art.
+It is about building connection, opportunity, and resilience.

 A woman with blonde hair and sunglasses stands in front of a colorful mural on a brick wall that reads 'You are powerful.
 You are loved.'
 She holds a coffee cup in one hand and a phone in the other and is wearing a black dress with a patterned coat, jewelry, and red boots.